 • Survey (skim read) the rest of the chapter briefly, so that you have that 30,000-foot view of what you’ll be learning about.
 This will also help you keep your note-taking succinct and focused.

-Now it’s time to dive in.
+Now it’s time to jump in.
 Here are some tips for reading a textbook that won’t commit you to stage three sleep:

 • Try reading out loud.
 It’ll slow you down and force you to consider the words your eyeballs are skating over.
 Also, subconsciously, hearing your own voice will help you retain and comprehend that information.

-• Write down the most succulent nuggets of information so that you can review them frequently, alongside Brainscape’s certified EMT flashcards, which breaks this information down into even more succinct question-and-answer facts.
+• Write down the most succulent nuggets of information so that you can review them frequently, alongside a digital flashcards app like Anki or Brainscape, which breaks this information down into even more succinct question-and-answer facts.

 • You can also try doing some sort of kinesthetic movement while studying, such as gently snapping a hair tie on your wrist or rolling a pen/pencil between your fingers ... something you can easily replicate while taking the NREMT EMT certification exam.